 Searates' Asia Shipping Guide: A must read for importers and exporters

 The Asian region presents importers and exporters with some incredible opportunities.
-The region’s ability to produce cost-effective goods with relatively short lead times is only one of its competitive advantages.
-At the same time, key markets such as India and China continue to demonstrate the increasing demand for international goods providing a great opportunity exports into the region.
+The region’s ability to produce cost-effective goods with relatively short lead times is one of its many competitive advantages.
+Key markets such as India and China continue to demonstrate the increasing demand for international goods providing a great opportunity exports into the region.

-There is however risk associated with trading with Asia and it is important to be aware of the various regulations and conditions in place.
-This will serve to avoid costly delays and will ensure a smooth experience for shippers and their clients.
+There are risks associated with trading in general and it is important to be aware of the various regulations and conditions in place.
+This helps to avoid costly delays and create a smooth experience for shippers and their clients.

-This guide will provide details on managing shipments between Asia with an emphasis on shipping to and from the US and Spain.
+Here is a know-how of managing shipments between Asia with a specific emphasis on shipping to and from the US and Spain.
 The guide will cover the following aspects:

 · Transit time to and from Asia